ihearditinadream/AskDunzoPrototype/replit.md

 - ✓ Added accurate browser and OS logos to Chrome, Firefox, Windows, and macOS compatibility buttons
 - ✓ Updated data sharing earnings display to focus on community contribution
 - ✓ Updated footer copyright year to 2026
+- ✓ Fixed Chrome and Firefox logos to use exact browser icons from react-icons/si library

 ### July 02, 2025 - AskDunzo Product Implementation
 - ✓ Created Chrome browser extension with manifest v3